AdreKiseque/minesweeper/README.md

 ## Usage
 Launch the program with `./minesweeper`.
 The program takes 3 optional command-line arguments, integer values—inputting 1 will launch with a square field with sides of that size, with 2, the first value is used for the length and the second for height.
 Inputting a third argument will set a custom mine count, else the target count will be calculated based on the size of the field.
 Field dimensions must be between 4 and 99, and mine count must be between 1 and half the total field size (or field size − 9, if you're playing in 4 × 4).
 If no dimensions are given an 8 × 8 field will be used.

+As stated earlier, I haven't implemented a way to restart from within the game, so you'll just have to close and relaunch.
+Think of it like getting up to press the reset button on an old game console :)

 The game has a few systems in place to make playing more pleasant.
 Your first click will always be safe and reveal all tiles around it, and there's guarenteed to not be a mine completely surrounded by other mines or the border.
 I wasn't able to eliminate 50/50s entirely, however, but I think I still did a pretty good job!

 Enjoy! :)